Johnson1602/sharable-cursor-commands/README.md

 # Sharable Cursor Commands

+> This project has been integrated into my personal website.
+>
+> You can find it at [Sharable Cursor Commands - Weiyi's Toolbox](https://www.willxuu.com/toolbox/sharable-cursor-commands).

-Simple project to help you create sharable cursor slash commands
+Simple project to help you create sharable cursor slash commands.